elastic/integrations/packages/system/docs/README.md

 | user.name | Short name or login of the user. | keyword |

-### Process_summary
+### Process summary

-The `process_summary` metricset collects high level statistics about the running processes.
+The `process_summary` dataset collects high level statistics about the running processes.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux